US Expats Taxes on Rental Income. Obligations and Deductions

 Explanation of Rental Income Profit and Loss Reporting

-If you have been an expat for some time, you are already likely aware of your requirement to file an annual US tax return while living and working abroad.
-That requirement extends to rental property which is held both in the United States and in foreign countries.
-This article will focus specifically on worldwide rental income and the deductions available for certain expenses.
+If you have been an expat for some time, you are likely already aware of your requirement to file an annual US tax return while living and working abroad.
+This requirement extends to your rental properties, both in the United States and in foreign countries.
+This article will focus on worldwide rental income and the deductions available for certain expenses.
 It’s important for you to understand that this article is not intended to serve as a complete guide for claiming rental income and losses; we will just be touching upon various key points.

 If you have rental income from domestic or foreign real estate, it’s important to maintain thorough records of both expenses and profit.
 While you are required to pay taxes on rental income, there are a variety of deductions available to you to help minimize or eradicate any tax liability.
-Some of your qualifying expenses include: Repairs, cost of maintenance, property depreciation, fees such as HOA (Homeowner Association), and a variety of other expenses which arise as the result of owning rental property.
+Some of your qualifying expenses include repairs, the cost of maintenance, property depreciation, fees such as HOA (Homeowner Association), and a variety of other expenses which arise as the result of owning rental property.

 Reporting Rental Activity on Schedule E

 Schedule E is the primary catch-all form for all rental income activity include both profit and expenses.
 While additional forms will be required, Schedule E will list both income and expenses.
 When it comes time to file your U.S. expat tax return, you will attach Schedule E and other forms outlined below to Form 1040.
 Remember that Schedule E only allows information about 3 or fewer rental properties, so if you have more than 3 you can count on having even more forms to fill out.